robertorosero/pyhtonmig/Doc/library/functions.rst

    returns the current global and local dictionary, respectively, which may be useful to pass around for use by :func:`eval` or :func:`exec`.

+   See :func:`ast.literal_eval` for a function that can safely evaluate strings with expressions containing only literals.

 .. function:: exec(object[, globals[, locals]])